Skip to content

 4th and 5th grade had an amazing week of STARBASE!
 We wrapped up our week of learning with a trip to the Air Base in Sioux Falls.

-11 days ago, Julie Niles
+about 1 month ago, Julie Niles

 1